Instructor: Neena Thota

 At the end of the course the TA should be able to:

-* use evidence-based teaching practices for creating student-responsive, scalable classes.
+* use evidence-based teaching practices to stimulate active learning.

 * create an inclusive environment to broaden participation and support diversity.